 With streaming services, you sure can without feeling the hurt!!!

 We are in the 21st century, and along with this great time we live in, there are cable liberators, which is broadly called streaming services.
-You will need a internet connection to gain access to these streaming services.
-So, if your like me, I had the cable and internet through my Cable company.
+You will need an internet connection to gain access to these streaming services.
+So, if you’re like me, I had the cable and internet through my Cable company.
 So I am kinda of consolidating the price and services by eliminating the cable TV portion of my services and using the internet to allow me access to the TV programs.
 It is redundancy!
 Isn’t it?
 Why pay for cable and internet, when I can get TV programs from the internet.

 This is the most powerful option and probably the best tool for eliminating a cable bill in my now cable hating opinion.
 You want options, not like cable where your options are limited.
 You will have the choice and make the decision to pay for what you want.
 You can cancel anytime (except for Amazon Prime).
-If you don’t like the steaming service, cancel it.
+If you don’t like the streaming service, cancel it.
 Choose a different service.
 There are no contracts!
 Thank god.